kromme/Teams-Notetaker/README.md

 # Using AI to take notes of your Teams meeting
-This script allows you create a summary of the meeting you recorded in Teams.
+This package allows you create a summary of the meeting you recorded in Teams.

+Working from home everyday can be exhausting, those days where you have back to back meetings can wore you out.
+And at the end of day you probably have forgotten half of the information.
+So take notes!
+However, this is easier said than done.
+At a meeting via Teams takes more energy than in real-life, you need to compensate for the reduced amount of (non verbal) information when talking via video.
+Besides, when you start typing during a meeting, the others will think you're writing an email or just working, instead of paying attention.

+Now there is a new solution!
+Using AI to take notes of your Teams meeting.
+The only thing you need to do is record, download the video and run script.

+*Note*: we're going to setup a Google API for the speech recognition, there will be [costs](https://cloud.google.com/speech-to-text/pricing) associated with this.

 ## Installation
 Install ffmpeg and sox: